 If the issue persists, please continue on to Step 4.

 Step 4: Re-install Direct Mail

 It is possible that your download of Direct Mail has been damaged.
 This can happen as a result of hard drive problems, overly aggressive anti-virus software, or other software that may have interfered with Direct Mail.
 To reinstall:

 - Quit Direct Mail

 - Switch to the Finder and locate the Direct Mail application.
 It is most likely in your

 - Drag Direct Mail to the Trash.
 Don't worry, your messages, mailing lists, and reports will not be deleted (they are saved in a separate project file on your hard drive).

 - Click here to download a fresh copy of Direct Mail.
 If you purchased Direct Mail from the Mac App Store, open the App Store and click the "Purchased" icon at the top of the window to re-download Direct Mail.

 After Direct Mail has finished downloading, open Direct Mail and see if your issue is resolved.
-If it is not, continue to Step 3.
+If it is not, please contact our support team.